 I am a 32 year old from Texas.

 I enjoy running and fitness and I am learning to love healthy eating.
 I started this blog as a way to document my experience training for my first marathon.
 I spent over ten years working in higher education with college students and loved it.
 Now, I am working on a doctorate of leadership and my husband and I own a CrossFit gym together.

-Apparently, there was a popular album by Justin Bieber called Never Say Never but that is not what my blog is in reference to.
+Apparently, there was this popular album by Justin Bieber called Never Say Never but that is not what my blog is in reference to.
 There are many things I grew up saying never to:

 2. A marathon